Waleed Zuaiter: Career

 He also was featured in an NBC Universal Pilot written by Tom Fontana and Barry Levinson and directed by Spike Lee, starring Bobby Cannavale.
 Alongside Bobby Cannavale, Waleed's son, Laith Zuaiter, was featured in the pilot.
 Waleed Zuaiter starred in London Has Fallen as Kamran Barkawi, Aamir Barkawi's son and henchman and second in command of a terrorist strike.

 He starred as the recurring character Samir Abboud in the Netflix adaptation of the novel Altered Carbon.
 Zuaiter starred in Billionaire Boys Club as The Persian, Hedayat Eslaminia and Izzy’s Father.
 In 2019, Waleed Zuaiter starred in Netflix limited series The Spy, as the Syrian Colonel Amin al-Hafiz.

 In 2020, he played the role of a former Iraqi police officer collaborating with US forces while trying to find his missing daughter in the series Baghdad Central.
 The role earned him a leading actor nomination in the 2021 British Academy Television Awards.

-In 2021, he starred as Hassan Asfour, senior Palestinian Liberation Organization negotiator, in the HBO film Oslo about the negotiations that led to the Oslo I Accord.
+In 2021, he starred as Hassan Asfour, senior Palestine Liberation Organization negotiator, in the HBO film Oslo about the negotiations that led to the Oslo I Accord.

-As of October 2022, Zuaiter is co-starring as Koba, a Georgian assassin and crime boss, in the second season of Gangs of London, a London crime drama series airing on Sky Atlantic in the UK and Germany, and on AMC in the US.
+In 2022 Zuaiter starred as Koba, a Georgian assassin and crime boss, in the second season of Gangs of London, a London crime drama series airing on Sky Atlantic in the UK and Germany, and on AMC in the US.